Artificial intelligence compliance plan

 If applicable, describe your agency’s plans to provide any resources or training to develop AI talent internally and increase AI training opportunities for Federal employees.

 GSA has made AI-related training available through online learning platforms to develop AI talent internally.
-The agency supports the AI Community of Excellence, which serves as a collaborative space for sharing knowledge and best practices, and is leading the AI Talent Surge effort to attract and retain skilled professionals to advance AI capabilities across the agency.
+The agency supports the AI Community of Excellence (CoE), which serves as a collaborative space for sharing knowledge and best practices, and is leading the AI Talent Surge effort to attract and retain skilled professionals to advance AI capabilities across the agency.

 AI Sharing and Collaboration